Have You Suffered a Medical Misdiagnosis?

 Before you contact us, you might be interested to know exactly when a misdiagnosis will amount to medical malpractice.
 Essentially, it all comes down to whether another competent medical practitioner would also have misdiagnosed the same illness or injury.

 So, if you attended A&E with a recent history of trauma and pain/swelling in your limb, would another A&E doctor also have failed to order an x-ray?
-If another competent doctor would have reached the same conclusion in the same circumstances, then there has not been a case of malpractice.
+If another competent doctor would have reached the same conclusion in the same circumstances, then there has not have been a case of malpractice.
 But if another competent doctor would have taken a different course of action, then the standard of care has fallen to an unacceptable level.

-If the medical care you receive was substandard, then you could be in a position to make a medical negligence claim – but only if you have suffered some kind of harm.
+If the medical care you received was substandard, then you could be in a position to make a medical negligence claim – but only if you have suffered some kind of harm.
 Occasionally, a misdiagnosis will not have any bearing on the final outcome.
 It could be that while the diagnosis was delayed slightly, a correct diagnosis was achieved quickly enough to avert adverse consequences.
 Or, it could be that the timing of treatment is not urgent, so a delay would not influence the patient’s condition.

 However, it is very likely that a misdiagnosis will cause you some kind of injury, be it physical, emotional or financial.
 If so, you could be entitled to compensation for your damages.